 - Under the General tab, look for Startup type and change it to Disabled.

-- Thats all, now onwards, Superfetch service didn’t run on background.
+- That’s all, from now onwards, the Superfetch service didn’t run in background.

 Disable Superfetch from Registry Editor

-- Press windows+R, type regedit and ok to open windows registry editor.
+- Press windows+R, type regedit, and ok to open the windows registry editor.